standardhuman/Perimeter/retreat_2016_recap.md

   - 1 will be assigned to Zip.
   - 3 will have the Wifis.
   - 3 will go to Bee prior to burn weekend.
 - Julija is a slut.
-However, if we have the budget and it helps free up Yando and I to be available for troubleshooting, I say we put her in an SL slot.
+However, if we have the budget and it helps free up Yando and me to be available for troubleshooting, I say we put her in an SL slot.

 #### Action to take
 - [ ] Email Julija with her status.
 Who should do this?